Rashmikaa21/JavaScript-Basics/README.md

 ## 📂 Projects

+- **Calculator** – Short program using `if...else` and `switch` statements.
+- **Marksheet** – Short program using `if...else`, `switch`, and the ternary operator to calculate results and grades.
-The repository will be updated regularly as I learn new concepts and create more practice projects.
+- The repository will be updated regularly as I learn new concepts and create more practice projects.

 ## 🎯 Learning Goal